klusta-team/spikedetekt/README.md

 Please send feedback to Kenneth Harris (firstname at cortexlab.net), Shabnam Kadir (firstname at cortexlab.net)

+Subscribe to our googlegroups by sending an email to:  klustaviewas+subscribe 'at' googlegroups.com

 Here is a quick Start Guide (will become more comprehensive with time):
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------